Practices & Guidelines

 Worship is central to the life of Immanuel Presbyterian Church.

-The congregation currently worships virtually at 10:00 on Sunday mornings and at other times for special holy days.
+As of June 6, 2021, the congregation worships in-person and virtually at 10:00 on Sunday mornings and at other times for special holy days.

-The building remains closed for worship (until June 6 - see above) and other church activities.
+The building remains closed for other church activities.

-Join us for Virtual Church School and Coffee Hour following worship each Sunday morning at 11:15.
+Join us for Virtual Coffee Hour following worship each Sunday morning at 11:30.

 Go to the main Immanuel webpage